stevenplatt/homelab/README.md

 # homelab (under construction)
 This repository holds configurations and documentation of my home lab and wireless testbed.

-The lab environment is intended to run under a infrastructure-as-code model, with all configuration of both virtual machines and containers being handled by Ansible (or possibly Terraform).
-Visit the Wiki of this repository for more detailed information of how to run the configuration scripts to recreate this environment.
+The lab environment is intended to run under a infrastructure-as-code model, with all configuration of both virtual machines and containers being handled by Ansible.

 ### Lab Overview